 Brian Pessolano is President of the Fredericksburg Area Running Club, the non-profit organization that hosts the Great Train Race.
 The Running Club hosts a number of competitive races each year, all of which donate proceeds to local charities.
-The Running Club will be donating their earnings from the Great Train Race to Louisann’s Hope House, an organization that supports families struggling with homelessness.
+The Running Club will be donating their earnings from the Great Train Race to Loisann’s Hope House, an organization that supports families struggling with homelessness.
 Pessolano is proud to benefit such an organization, and believes that a race for children is the perfect way to support a charity that will help underprivileged children in the area.

 The Great Train Race, above all, is meant for participating kids to have fun as they stroll through Fredericksburg.
 According to Pessolano, “One of the best things about being a runner, when you do a race, is the atmosphere around that race.”
 Pessolano says that the support from the community, from sponsors to local residents cheering on the runners, has been, and continues to be, an incredible help.